sarchlab/zeonica/README.md

 Here is the instruction list

+* @Wait_AND: Wait data from two or more directions are ready, otherwise jump to the bottom of the code.
+* @ROUTER_FORWARD: Send the data from the opposite direction where the data is from.
 * I_ADD: Integer addition.
+* MAC: Multiply and accumulate.
 * [I/F32]_CMP_[OP]: Integer/F32 greater than comparison.
 Supported OPs include:
 	* EQ: Equal
 	* NE: Not equal